mthwk/mlops2023/Python_Essentials_for_MLOps/Project_01/README.md

 2 - **Executing the script:**

-   "All you need to do to run the script is to execute:"
+   All you need to do to run the script is to execute:

    ```
    python movie_recommendation.py